RaffaeleMarino/Learning_in_WilsonCowan/README.md

 # Repository for Learning in Wilson-Cowan Model for metapopulation

-This repository contains all the code and data required to reproduce the results presented in the paper titled "Learning in Wilson-Cowan Model for metapopulation" published on arXiv ([https://arxiv.org/2406.16453](http://arxiv.org/abs/2406.16453)).
+This repository contains all the code and data required to reproduce the results presented in the paper titled "Learning in Wilson-Cowan Model for metapopulation" published on Neural Computation ([Neural Computation (2025) 37 (4): 701–741.](https://doi.org/10.1162/neco_a_01744))  (Arxiv link: [https://arxiv.org/2406.16453](http://arxiv.org/abs/2406.16453)).
 Below, you will find detailed instructions on how to set up, run, and understand the provided code.

 ![‎CartoonDynamics](https://github.com/RaffaeleMarino/Learning_in_WilsonCowan/assets/44016352/0f4bb98b-4253-47d5-a0d2-51fd3c9c862d)